Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Experiments

 As we see in \cref{fig:image_mds} (right), the optimal upper bounds on distance successfully cluster similar shapes together.
+This behavior reflects what the interleaving distance is designed to capture: the distance is small only when mapper graphs agree in both graph structure \emph{and} lens function.
 Among all categories, {\it apple} exhibits the most well-defined grouping.
 Additionally, some of the other shapes are well separated, such as {\it apple} and {\it fork} or {\it seasnake}.
 However, certain shapes are not differentiated by this distance.
 For instance, the {\it cup} category in the MPEG-7 dataset includes two types of cups: one with joined handles, forming a loop, and another without joined handles.
-This structural difference is reflected in the Mapper representation, causing several to appear far apart despite belonging to the same category.
+This structural difference is reflected in the mapper representation, causing a few to appear far apart despite belonging to the same category.
 This is to be expected since the mapper interleaving distance is built to find similar topological structure in the resulting graph, and does not take the geometric similarity into account.
-Likewise, the horseshoes and sea snakes, despite being similar structurally have a large distance between them since the mapper graph lens function takes the embedding direction into account; thus the horseshoe with opening of the U-shape pointing down and the sea-snake with the opening point up are considered very different under this distance.
+Likewise, the horseshoes and sea snakes, despite being similar structurally, have a large distance between them since the mapper graph lens function takes the embedding direction into account; the horseshoe with opening of the U-shape pointing down and the sea-snake with the opening point up are considered very different under this distance.

-We also use the pairwise distances to classify the images into their correct classes using $k$-nearest neighbor (KNN) \cite{cover1967nearest}, based on the optimized loss computed on the mappers.
-To determine the most optimal number of neighbors $(k)$ and avoid overfitting or underfitting, we first perform a $5$-fold cross-validation on the data, testing values of $k$ from $1$ to $30$.
-The optimal $k$ was selected to be $7$, which resulted in the highest and most stable accuracy of $84\%$, as shown in Figure \ref{fig:image_knn} (Left).
+We also use the pairwise distances to classify the images into their correct classes using $k$-nearest neighbors ($k$-NN) \cite{cover1967nearest}, based on the optimized loss computed on the mappers.
+To determine the optimal number of neighbors $(k)$ and avoid overfitting or underfitting, we first perform a $5$-fold cross-validation on the data, testing values of $k$ from $1$ to $30$.
+The optimal $k$ was selected to be $1$, which resulted in the highest and most stable accuracy of $91.67\%$, as shown in \cref{fig:image_knn} (left).